cocaine/cocaine-docs/doc/api_cplusplus.md

 **Return value**

-All methods return object of class `future` which defined in `cocaine/framework/future/future.hpp` or raise an exception on errors.
+Methods raise exceptions on errors.

 ####valid
 Check validity of generator.
 Generator becomes invalid after `then` or `map` call.